-The bond is called a surety bond, which means that it is really a contract between the person who is having work done, the person doing the work, and the company who is making sure that the work gets done.
+A construction bond (also known as a surety bond) is a contract between the person who is having work done (your customer), the person doing the work (that's you), and the company who is making sure that the work gets done (the bond issuer).

 If the work doesn’t get done, or if there is a problem with the work that is done, the company that issues the bond will pay damages to the customer, and then ask the person who took out the bond for reimbursement.

 Contractors, especially those who build large homes, do large remodels, or who go after business contracts are usually required by state or local regulations to put up a construction bond.

 This acts as an assurance to the owner of the project that the contractor will fulfill the terms of the agreement and complete the project.

 Larger projects usually require two parts to the construction bond:

 In a way, surety bonds act like an insurance policy for the agency or owner of the project that the project will be completed within the time allotted, with the approved construction, and with the materials agreed to by the client and the contractor.

 Contractors are charged for construction bonds based on the financial health of the contractor, as well as the contractor’s record of finishing past jobs.
 Surety bonds help both the contractor and the agency, company owner, or homeowner who will need a project done.